pushkar100/notes-linux-admin/README.md

 - `:qa` 	: Quit All (Close both files)
 - `:qa!`	: Force Quit All (Force close both files!) - changes that you don't want to save.

-## Searching in Files and using Pipes:
+## Searching in files and using pipes

 Use the `grep` command to search inside files. `grep` displays Lines of a file matching a pattern.
 (If we DON'T supply a file name grep uses the STANDARD INPUT to search against.)